-26.22 In urgency and/or emergency situations whereby Cabinet or Council and their respective Committees cannot meet to determine the Council's business. delegated authority is given to the Council's Managing Director (or nominee) in consultation with a minimum of 4 members of Cabinet, one of whom to be the Leader or Deputy Leader of the Council.
-The Managing Director (or nominee) should also consult with the Leader or Deputy Leader of the opposition.
-The delegation is to cover all the Cabinet's and Council's powers, duties and functions not currently covered by Part 8 of the Council's Constitution.
-If the Managing Director's nominee is making a decision they must also consult with the Council's Monitoring Officer and Section 151 Officer.
+In urgency and/or emergency situations whereby Cabinet or Council and their 26.22 respective Committees cannot meet to determine the Council's business. delegated authority is given to the Council's Chief Executive (or nominee) in consultation with a minimum of 4 members of Cabinet, one of whom to be the Leader or Deputy Leader of the Council.
+The Chief Executive (or nominee) should also consult with the Leader or Deputy Leader of the opposition.
+These emergency powers require the Chief Executive to make a risk assessment as to the holding of all Council, Cabinet or Committee meetings 'in person' in such emergency situations and putting in place the necessary arrangements to be able to conduct those meetings in safety and in compliance with the current government and legal guidance.
+The delegation is to cover all Cabinet's, Council's and Committee's powers, duties and functions not currently covered by Part 8 of the Council's Constitution.
+In relation to Regulatory Committees, the Chief Executive should also consult with the Chair of the relevant Committee and the Council's Monitoring Officer to make a decision as to the conduct of that Committee meeting and the manner in which it is to be held.
+In circumstances where the Chief Executive's nominee is exercising these emergency powers (in the absence of the Chief Executive) he or she must also consult with the Council's Monitoring Officer and Section 151 Officer.
 Emergency circumstances would include the sorts of events covered by our Emergency Plan as well as unprecedented episodes, such as pandemics.
 "Urgency" would in most cases be confined to essential decision making during such emergency situations.
-This change to apply from 19th March 2020 for a period of no more than 12 months.
+This change to apply from 13th October 2021 for a period of no more than 6 months.
 Any proposed extension or reinstatement of this change must be put to Full Council with full reasons outlined.